-Measuring at just five to thirty cm (up to 12 inches) in height, it is easy to walk past this plant without even noticing it.
-Yet this modest flower, which is beloved by Greeks and botanists alike, has an interesting history itself.
+Measuring at just five to thirty centimeters (up to 12 inches) in height, it is easy to walk past this plant without even noticing it.
+Yet this modest flower, which is beloved by Greeks and botanists alike, has an interesting history.

-This unassuming but lovely plant is completely unique — as it only grows on the Acropolis, the ancient hill of Athens, home to the Parthenon, the most iconic structure in the history of Western civilization.
+This unassuming but lovely plant is completely unique, as it only grows on the Acropolis, the ancient hill of Athens, home to the Parthenon, which is the most iconic structure in the history of Western civilization.

 Flower blooms in May throughout the Acropolis hill